-2020-001 Time Period for Payment
+2022-001 Time Period for Payment

 Condition: Auditing for legal compliance requires a review of the District's payment of claims.
-Our audit indicated an instance of non-compliance that we believe is required to be remedied.
+Our audit indicated instances of non-compliance of invoices paid outside of 35 days.

 Criteria: Minnesota statute section 471.425 requires that the District pay bills within 35 days from receipt.